The evolution of public relations

 About the author

-Students of public relations still encounter the Four Models of Public Relations (showing evolution from the discredited ‘press agentry/publicity’ of the past to an ethical ‘two-way symmetric’ model).
+Students of PR courses still encounter the Four Models of Public Relations (showing evolution from the discredited ‘press agentry/publicity’ of the past to an ethical ‘two-way symmetric’ model).
 In one reassuring table, US scholars James Grunig and Todd Hunt had found a neat way of distancing professional public relations from propaganda.

 Decades later, academics are still referencing this model (published in a 1984 textbook) and lecturers are still using it in their teaching.
 Yet is it correct to place publicity stunts firmly in the past?
 Is it fair to argue that lies, deceit and manipulative practices can be consigned to history?
 Because, if so, why is there so much talk about fake news and so much concern about propaganda online?